jfsql/DataAnalytics/README.md

 # Main Branch

 ## docs Folder
-Contains the backend of the project, le site web est créé avec MkDocs et le thème Material, les fichiers sont écrits en Markdown.
+Contains the backend of the project, the website is created with MkDocs and the Material theme, and the files are written in Markdown.
 ## data Folder

 Contains the data used in the project :